ZhangyuZhuJulia/ZhangyuZhuJulia.github.io/Humana.md

 ```
 b. new time line
 <br> reason to create this variable:
-<br> Because each patient can have multiple day 0 which means they have multiple 6 months period need to be evaluated.
-In order to avoid mis-calculation between each period, we created a new variable called new time line.
+<br> Because each patient can have multiple days 0 which means they have multiple 6 months period need to be evaluated.
+To avoid miscalculation between each period, we created a new variable called the new time line.
 This number represents which period this specific record belongs to.
 <br>Code:

 ```